All comparisons

 ToolStarting priceBest forAI insightsMulti-propertySetupWorks with GA4

-Fluxion AnalyticsOur pick$15/moFounders, small teams, and agencies who want simpler GA4 reporting+$10/moEasy
+Fluxion AnalyticsOur pick$15/moFounders, marketers, and agencies who want a working GA4 dashboard without building oneStrongEasy

-OnePageGA$10/moSite owners who want simple GA4 reports with ecommerce and funnel trackingEasy
+OnePageGA$10/moBudget-conscious site owners who want pre-built GA4 reports with ecommerce trackingBasicEasy

-Plausible$9/moPrivacy-conscious site owners who want to stop using Google Analytics entirelyEasy
+Plausible$9/moPrivacy-conscious site owners who want to leave Google Analytics entirelyEasy

 Fathom$15/moPrivacy-focused teams who want simple analytics without GoogleEasy